Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Introduction

-SR is the risk that the financial system as a whole or a large fraction of it can no longer perform its function as a credit provider and collapses.
-SR is a result of the network nature of financial transactions and liabilities in the financial system.
-It unfolds as secondary cascades of credit defaults, triggered by credit defaults between individual counterparties.
-These cascades can potentially wipe out the financial system by a de-leveraging cascade \cite{Minsky:1992aa,Fostel:2008aa,Geanakoplos:2010aa,Adrian:2008aa,Brunnermeier:2009aa,Thurner:2012aa,Caccioli:2012aa,Poledna:2013aa}.
+SR is the risk that the financial system as a whole, or a large fraction of it, can no longer perform its function as a credit provider and collapses.
+In a narrow sense, SR is the notion of contagion or impact from the failure of a financial institution, or group of institutions, on the financial system and the wider economy \citep{De-Bandt:2000aa,BIS:2010aa}.
+It is a result of the interconnected nature of financial transactions, and claims or liabilities in the financial system.
+It unfolds as secondary cascades of credit defaults, triggered by credit defaults between individual counterparties \citep{Eisenberg:2001aa}.
+These cascades can potentially wipe out the financial system by a de-leveraging cascade \citep{Minsky:1992aa,Fostel:2008aa,Geanakoplos:2010aa,Adrian:2008aa,Brunnermeier:2009aa,Thurner:2012aa,Caccioli:2012aa,Poledna:2014ab,Aymanns:2014aa,Caccioli:2015aa}.
 It is obvious that lenders have a strong incentive to mitigate credit risk.
-In the case of SR the situation is less clear, since the loss-bearers will in general not be directly involved in those transactions that trigger systemic damage.
-It is not obvious which players in the financial system have a true interest to mitigate SR. Management of SR is foremost in the public interest.
+In the case of SR the situation is less clear as SR involves externalities, i.e. financial institutions manage their own risks but do \emph{not} consider their impact on the system as a whole \citep{Acharya:2009aa}.
+In fact, funding costs for large financial institutions are lowered due to a market expectation that the state will bailout banks that are deemed to be systemically important \citep{Davies:2014aa}.
+Unless financial institutions are required to internalise costs of SR, institutions will have little incentive to minimise risks that are borne by the general public \citep{Acharya:2010aa}.
+Management of SR is, therefore, foremost in the public interest.

-It is important to note that SR spreads by lending.
-If a systemically risky node lends to a systemically non-risky one, the later inherits SR from the risky node, since if the non-risky borrower should (for whatever reason) not repay the loan, the risky node would trigger systemic damage.
-In this sense SR spreads from the risky through lending.